origindesign/docs/docs/pantheon.md

 ````
 - Get sftp details from Live environment Connection Info and download drupal files using ftp program

-## Pushing a change to Pantheon
+## Making local changes and pushing live
-- From the project root, pull files, update composer and import any potential config updates
+- From the project root, pull file changes from git, update composer and import any potential config updates
 ````
 git pull
 composer update